Translation Covers Among Triangular Billiard Surfaces: Rational Billiards and Translation Covers

+On a translation surface, the cone angles of conical singularities are always integer multiples of $2\pi$\,.
+See \cite{Zorich} for an introduction to flat surfaces.

 We focus on billiards in rational triangles.
+Let $\left(a_1,a_2,a_3\right)$ be a triple of positive integers.
 We fix the notation $T(a_1,a_2,a_3)$ to refer to a triangle with internal angles $\dfrac{a_1\pi}{Q}$, $\dfrac{a_2\pi}{Q}$, and $\dfrac{a_3\pi}{Q}$, where $Q:=a_1+a_2+a_3$ and $\gcd(a_1,a_2,a_3)=1$\,.
 We use the notation $X(a_1,a_2,a_3)$ to refer to the translation surface arising from billiards in $T(a_1,a_2,a_3)$ via the Fox-Kershner construction.
 We call such a surface a \emph{triangular billiards surface}.
-If the triangle is isosceles or right, we call the corresponding surface an \emph{isosceles triangular billiards surface} or a \emph{right triangular billiards surface}.
+If the triangle is isosceles or right, we call the corresponding surface an \emph{isosceles triangular billiards surface} or a \emph{right triangular billiard surface}.

 \begin{definition} Note that the Fox-Kershner construction gives a natural ``tiling by flips'' of the surface by copies of $T$\,.
 A \emph{billiards triangulation} is a triangulation $\tau$ of $X$ whose triangles are the various elements of $D_{2Q} \cdot T$ described above. \end{definition}